P

 Adopting a Pocket Pitbull is a big step, regardless of whether the dog is from a rescue or a breeder.
 Even as a puppy, the Pocket Pitbull needs to feel welcome, nourished, and safe.
 The tips below can make it easy to achieve those goals.

-Choosing high-quality dry food at any age is necessary, due to the many allergies that the dog can sustain.
+Choosing high-quality dry food at any age is necessary due to the many allergies that the dog can have.
 They also need a lot of protein to sustain their energy levels.
 Also, remember that this breed can suffer from heart disease.
 Keep your dog reasonably active and fit.
 Also, avoid feeding them dog food with legumes, which have been linked to heart failure in dogs.

 Most mini Pitbull owners choose either a dry dog food diet that requires 2.5 to 3 cups a day, or they choose to feed the dog a diet of raw muscle meat, organic meat, vegetables, and fruits.
 The latter also includes bones as a regular staple.
 The people who choose this type of diet — often called the BARF (Bones and Raw Food or Biologically Appropriate Raw Food) diet — claim that it improves their coat, skin, and energy levels.

-For a puppy, the meals should be broken down into 2-3 times daily until they are six months old.
+For a puppy, the meals should be broken down into 2 to 3 times daily until they are six months old.
 When they walk away, take away the dish to avoid spoiling and maintain a consistent routine.

 Maintenance And Grooming